 You can also obtain information on Kinderzuschlag bzw.
 Notfallkinderzuschlag during the Corona-Pandemie.

-Information leaflets on Kindergeld and Kinderzuschlag can also be viewed on or downloaded from the above website.
+An Information leaflet on Kindergeld and the application form for child care, as well as information leaflet on Kinderzuschlag can also be viewed on or downloaded from the above website.

 Agentur für Arbeit - Familienkasse Rheine